 Understanding intermediaries' impact

-On July 24th 2017 presented a discussion paper to a seminar of intermediaries and officials who feedback thier views and gave suggestions to shape the next steps.
-Read the report here.
+At the seminar a discussion paper was presented to the attending intermediaries and officials who feedback their views and gave suggestions to shape the next steps.
+Read the scoping report here.

 The report includes: